openhab/openhab1-addons/bundles/binding/org.openhab.binding.powerdoglocalapi/README.md

     # defaults to empty string if not set
     #powerdoglocalapi:<serverId>.password=1abcd2

 Normally you will need to set this value.
-The `powerdoglocalapi:<serverId>.host` value defaults for the binding to an empty string, but on a PowerDog it is set to the unlock key by default.
+The `powerdoglocalapi:<serverId>.password` value defaults for the binding to an empty string, but on a PowerDog it is set to the unlock key by default.

 ## Item Configuration